-- 1. Physical board meeting space is equipped with a projector, screen, laptop, webcam, and polycomstyle phone with spiders (additional distributed inputs).
+- 1. Physical board meeting space is equipped with a wired internet connection, projector, screen, laptop, webcam, and polycom-style phone with spiders (additional distributed inputs).
 Some of these items can be provided by the board or state library. - 2.
-Test the virtual meeting set-up prior to the day of the meeting - 3.
-Either the meeting host or the virtual meeting coordinator (i.e., the ALA rep) arrives 30-45 minutes early to set up the audio and visual equipment. - 4.
+Either the meeting host or the virtual meeting coordinator (i.e., the ALA rep) arrives 30-45 minutes early to set up the audio and visual equipment. - 3.
 Check lighting so there isn't a lot of glare on the screen for virtual participants.